FranklineMisango/AWS_BankingProject/README.md

 # Project Description

 ## Business Objective
 MLOps is a means of continuous delivery and deployment of a machine learning model.
 Practicing MLOps means that you advocate for automation and monitoring at all steps of ML system construction, including integration, testing, releasing, deployment, and infrastructure management.
-In this project, I will be deploying the machine learning application for the Build Classification Algorithms for Digital Transformation [Banking].I have generated the .sav file.
+In this Task, you will be deploying the machine learning application for the Build Classification Algorithms for Digital Transformation [Banking].We have generated the .sav file.
 This project uses Amazon EKS (cloud platform), Amazon EC2, Elastic Load Balancing, etc services.
 Amazon EKS is a fully managed service that makes it easy to deploy, manage, and scale containerized applications using Kubernetes on AWS.

  ## Aim
 Deploy a machine learning model to identify the potential borrower customers to support focused marketing and deploy them through a cloud provider (AWS)
 ## Tech stack